vietanhduong/terraform-k3s/README.txt

   By default I using SQLite to store cluster configuration.
 But I wrote a terraform file (cuslter/database.tf) to provide Google Cloud SQL (PostgreSQL), you can also use it by uncommenting them.

+* ARCHITECTURE: By default, these nodes will be in the VPC and communicate with each other via private ip (open all ports with ip range 10.0.0.0/16).
+Also with master-node will be open port 6443 (default port of k3s) with `allowed_ips` that I mentioned above.

+  I have created a firewall named `${var.group_name}-ingress` for worker nodes.
+It will open 2 ports 80 and 443 with CloudFlare IP ranges.
+If you don't use CloudFlare you can remove these IP ranges.

 # NOTE:
 * By default k3s use traefik ingress.
 If you want to use another ingress controller (e.g: ingress-nginx, ambassador, contour, ...)